omgnetwork/ios-sdk/README.md

 - `client` is a `SocketClient`
 - `eventDelegate` is a `TransactionRequestEventDelegate` that will receive incoming events.

-An object conforming to `TransactionRequestEventDelegate` needs to implement the 3 common methods mentioned above and also `didReceiveTransactionConsumptionRequest(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+An object conforming to `TransactionRequestEventDelegate` needs to implement the 3 common methods mentioned above and also:

+- `didReceiveTransactionConsumptionRequest(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.

 This method will be called when a `TransactionConsumption` is trying to consume the `TransactionRequest`.
 This allows the requester to [confirm](#confirm-a-transaction-consumption) or not the consumption if legitimate.

+- `didReceiveTransactionConsumptionApproval(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.

+If the `TransactionRequest` requires a confirmation then this method will be called when a `TransactionConsumption` is approved by the requester.
+If it doesn't require a confirmation it will be called when the request is consumed.

+- `didReceiveTransactionConsumptionRejection(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.

+This method will be called when a `TransactionConsumption` is rejected by the requester.

 #### Transaction consumption events